Eli Schechtman: Novels

 Schechtman began writing at the age of twelve.
 His earliest publication was in 1928: the two poems from the cycle "In shpil fun shneyen" ("In the Play of Snows") were published in Di royte velt (The Red World).

 His collection of stories, Oyfn sheydveg (At the Crossroads; 1930), and especially his novel Farakerte mezhes (Plowed Stripes, 1932–1936, reprinted in 1941), established him as a prose writer.
 A prose stylist, he continued the tradition of such writers as Dovid Bergelson and Der Nister.
 Most of his literary characters are residents of Polesie, a wooded and marshy land between the Ukraine and Belarus.
-A collection of his short stories – Polesyer velder (Polesie Forests) – was published in 1940.
+A collection of his short stories — Polesyer velder (Polesie Forests) — was published in 1940.

 Upon his release from the Soviet prison, Schechtman began working on one of his major novels, Erev.
-This was the first novel published in the new and solely Yiddish magazine Sovetish Heymland, which appeared in the USSR in 1961, more than 20 years after the outbreak of WW2 and the defeat of Jewish culture.
+This was the first novel published in the new and solely Yiddish magazine Sovetish Heymland, which appeared in the USSR in 1961, more than 20 years after the outbreak of WW2.

-The first four books of the novel were serialized Sovetish Heymland and the first two books were published in a single volume by the Moscow publishing house Sovetsky Pisatel in 1965.
-It was translated into French by Rachel Ertel under the name à la vielle de... in 1964.
-Into English it was translated under the original name Erev in 1967, by Joseph Singer.
-On the cover of this book, Eli Shekhtman is compared with Feodor Dostoevsky and Anton Chekhov.
+The first four books of the novel were serialized in Sovetish Heymland, and the first two books were published in a single volume by the Moscow publishing house Sovetsky Pisatel in 1965.
+It was translated into French by Rachel Ertel under the name à la vielle de... in 1964 and was translated into English under the original name Erev in 1967, by Joseph Singer.
+On the cover of this book, Schechtman is compared with Feodor Dostoevsky and Anton Chekhov.
 In 1975, the first four books of Erev were translated into Hebrew by Zvi Arad and published under the title Beterem.